huohuoren4/docs/python/pytest/how_to_guides/nose_test.md

-# How to run tests written for nose
+# How to run tests written for nose {#how-to-run-tests-written-for-nose}

 `pytest` has basic support for running tests written for [nose](https://nose.readthedocs.io/en/latest/).